Excale/nLaunchy/readme.txt

 ===================
 * Pressing ESC will trigger the "Download mode", allowing you to transfer documents to your Nspire via USB.
-Reset you Nspire to quit
+Reset you Nspire to quit /!\ This feature is broken on Nspire CX
 * Pressing TAB will try to load Linux by loading /documents/linux/linuxloader.tns